Yousuf-Ejaz/proshop/README.md

 4. An admin can add products to the avalable list of product on the homepage.
 5. An admin can alter the details of a product.

+### Failed Tasks

+- The upload functionality broke upon bringing into production.
+- The state of the payment completion is not updated upon payment.

+### Pending Tasks

+- Unit Tests

 ### Additional Features to be added later: